kawaiizenbo/Sticky/README.md

-# ZeebyStickyBot
+# Sticky
-starboard/sticky discord bot
+starboard/pinboard discord bot

 ## to use:
 install python 3 (tested on 3.12.1)